WebAssembly/component-model/design/mvp/CanonicalABI.md

 The resulting function `$f` takes 4 runtime arguments:
 * `caller`: the caller's `Task` or, if this lifted function is being called by the host, `None`
-* `on_block`: a possibly-already-resolved `asyncio.Future` that the callee must
-   resolve (if not already) with `OnBlockResult.BLOCKED` if the callee blocks
 * `on_start`: a nullary function that must be called to return the caller's arguments as a list of component-level values
 * `on_return`: a unary function that must be called after `on_start`, passing the list of component-level return values
+* `on_block`: a unary async function taking an `asyncio.Future` to `await`, and returning the future's result.
+This function will be called (by the Canonical ABI) instead of raw `await` for any blocking operation.

 The indirection of `on_start` and `on_return` are used to model the interleaving of reading arguments out of the caller's stack and memory and writing results back into the caller's stack and memory, which will vary in async calls.
+The `on_block` callback is described above and defaults to `default_on_block`, also described above.

 If `$f` ends up being called by the host, the host is responsible for, in a host-defined manner, conjuring up component-level values suitable for passing